-The Novel Coronavirus (COVID-19) pandemic continued to disrupt some business activities during the first quarter of 2022.
+The Novel Coronavirus (COVID-19) pandemic continued to disrupt some business activities during the first half of 2022.
 However, the local and federal governments across Canada and the U.S. have rolled out plans to either relax or remove the restrictions and health measures put in place during peak of pandemic.
-Since the beginning of the pandemic, the Company has been operating under its business continuity plan to ensure safety of its employees and customers.
-In view of the relaxation of restrictions by the local governments, the Company has initiated reintegration of its non-field / plant employees working from home, back to their work locations in a phased manner.
-The Company is closely monitoring the situation, including announcements from governments and regulators, to assess potential impact of those announcements on its operations.
+For most of the pandemic, the Company operated under its business continuity plan to ensure safety of its employees and customers.
+In view of the relaxation of restrictions by the local governments, during the period, the Company has largely re-integrated its non-field / plant employees working from home, back to their work locations in a phased manner and resumed normal operations.

 The Company continued providing undisrupted safe and reliable services to all its customers and has not experienced any significant impact on its operations.
-During the three months ended March 31, 2022, the COVID-19 pandemic did not result in any material impact on the financial results of the Company.
+During the six months ended June 30, 2022, the COVID-19 pandemic did not result in any material impact on the financial results of the Company.